vaishnavi026/LimeOut/README.md

 fair and no action is taken.

 ## ENSEMBLE<sub>Out</sub>
 This is the core component of the LimeOut.
-Given the most important features, LimeOut produces a pool of classifiers using feature-drop (removing feature from training set).
+Given the most important features, ENSEMBLE<sub>Out</sub> produces a pool of classifiers using feature-drop (removing feature from training set).
 Each of these classifiers does not depend on the corresponding sensitive features.
 It then constructs an ensemble using this pool of classifiers.
 Following a human and context-centered approach, the choice of sensitive features is left to the user within the given context.